PROJECT SPOTLIGHT ON POWER CONSTRUCTION

 - Client Types: healthcare, education, workplace, and government

 - Project Types: apartment/condominium, hotel, senior living, retail, mixed-use and luxuryresidence

 Power Construction Company, as their name describes, is a powerhouse in the industry.
 Operating in the northern Illinois region, Power is an 94-year-old management-owned firm, which provides pre-construction planning, general contracting, construction management, project delivery, and design-build services.

 They have a wide range of client types that include healthcare, education, workplace, and government.
 Power delivers on a number of project types such as apartment/condominium, hotel, senior living, retail, mixed-use and luxury residence.With spoke with Mark Roper (Director of IT), Matt Fahey (Project Superintendent), and Chris Newcomb (Project Superintendent) of Power Construction about their experiences with FinishLine Software.

 Prior to using FinishLine Software, Power Construction mainly used paper and Excel spreadsheets for their inspection process.
 Project superintendents had to note issues on paper, upload information to Excel, and then distribute information to team members via email.
 The project engineers and assistants also had to spend ample time re-entering data.
 Using the paper/Excel spreadsheet punch list method was not only a time consuming, but also a labor-intensive process for Power.
 It became clear to Power that they needed a solution.

-In 2013, Power decided to adopt technology based tools because they strategically decided it “would be very beneficial to us”, as Matt Fahey, a Project Superintendent at Power explained.
+Power decided to adopt technology based tools because they strategically decided it “would be very beneficial to us”, as Matt Fahey, a Project Superintendent at Power explained.
 They wanted something to make the inspection process faster, easier, and more consistent over the job.
 The Power team has used FinishLine Software many projects since the upgrade.